ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Button

-- To keep consistency, CSS class for call to action button has been renamed to `ecl-button--cta` (it was `ecl-button--call`)
+- To keep consistency, CSS class for call to action button has been renamed from `ecl-button--call` to `ecl-button--cta`
-- `ghost`button is now called like that everywhere (it was sometimes called `text` previously)
+- `ghost`button is now called like that everywhere (it was sometimes called `text` previously).
+CSS classes haven't been modified

 ### Links